PaulKinlan/paul.kinlan.me/content/2018-10-22-chrome-bug-897727mediarecorder-using-canvas-capturestreamfails-for-large-canvas-elements-on-android.markdown

 ---
+date: 2018-10-22 14:22:21.769000+00:00
+link: https://bugs.chromium.org/p/chromium/issues/detail?id=897727
 slug: chrome-bug-897727mediarecorder-using-canvas-capturestreamfails-for-large-canvas-elements-on-android
-date: 2018-10-22T14:22:21.769Z
+summary: I've encountered a bug in Chrome on Android where MediaRecorder, using Canvas.captureStream(), fails to encode video from large canvas elements (e.g., 1280x720).
+While the process works on desktop Chrome, on Android, the recording stops abruptly at unpredictable points, likely due to limitations in the MediaRecorder API's encoding capabilities.
+A smaller canvas (640x480) works fine, suggesting resolution-based limitations.
+I've reported this as Chrome bug 897727 and created a demo to illustrate the issue.
+tags:
+- Chrome
+- Android
+- MediaRecorder
+- Canvas
+- captureStream
+- Video Encoding
+- Bug
+- Web Development
-title: 'Chrome Bug 897727 - MediaRecorder using Canvas.captureStream() fails for large canvas elements on Android'
+title: Chrome Bug 897727 - MediaRecorder using Canvas.captureStream() fails for large canvas elements on Android
-link: https://bugs.chromium.org/p/chromium/issues/detail?id=897727
-tags: [links, media, mediarecorder]

 ---
 At the weekend I was playing around with a Boomerang effect video encoder, you can kinda get it working in near real-time (I'll explain later).
 I got it working on Chrome on Desktop, but it would never work properly on Chrome on Android.
 See [the code here](https://glitch.com/edit/#!/boomerang-video-chrome-on-android-bug?path=script.js:86:22).